 That night, she lost three quarters of her blood.
-Eventually (a few hours later), the ambulance finally managed to get there and take her to the hospital.
-She survived, and she healed well – she even got healthy enough to, ten years later, have her first child (today she has two).
-And none of that would have been possible if people – more than one – hadn’t been kind and concerned enough about the rest of the world to donate their blood.
+Eventually the ambulance managed to get there and take her to the hospital.
+She survived and she healed well – she even got healthy enough to, ten years later, have her first child (today she has two).
+And none of that would have been possible if people hadn’t been kind and concerned enough about the rest of the world to donate their blood.

 That’s why blood donation is paramount in my life.
 I couldn’t donate in Brazil because I was born in Belgium, and there is a law that prevents people who lived in Europe between 1990 and 1995 to donate to Brazilian hospitals.
 It has something to do with a disease that was particularly present in the United Kingdom during that time, but I’m not sure about the specifics.

 There are a lot of misunderstandings regarding blood donations, though, and these misunderstandings usually lead people to avoid or not do the donation at all.
 Hospitals all over the world need them, even if you don’t hear anything about it.
-Love and bags of blood are always needed, anywhere in the world, at any given time.
+Love and blood are always needed anywhere in the world at any given time.
 So, in the hope that I could give you some extra incentive to donate, I created a little “frequently asked questions” with some information so you can decide whether you’re up for it or not with more knowledge than fear.

 Who can donate blood?

 That depends on several small factors that vary from country to country, but as a general rule, everyone that is healthy, not pregnant and has from 18 to 65 years of age can donate.
 There are some temporary impediments too; if you took on a new sexual partner, for example, or if you received a blood transfusion, you have to wait four months.
-But no one will take your blood without giving you a questionnaire to fill in beforehand, so you shouldn’t worry too much about specifics.
+But no one will take your blood without giving you a questionnaire to fill in beforehand (in which you’ll know if you can donate or not), so you shouldn’t worry too much about specifics.